okt-limonikas/bublik-release/docs/08-docker/05-network.md

 ### Access Your Application

 - Navigate to `http://<target_machine_ip>` in your browser
-- Default ports are defined in your `.env` file
+- Default ports are defined in your `$HOME/apps/bublik/config/.env` file

 ---